What are the most common warning signs of mesothelioma?

 Mesothelioma is difficult to diagnose because the early signs and symptoms of the disease can be subtle or mistaken.
 Symptoms are all too frequently ignored or dismissed by people who are inclined to attribute them to common every day ailments.
 Sometimes patients live with symptoms for up to 6 months before being diagnosed but usually the symptoms are present for two to three months prior to a mesothelioma diagnosis.

 Peritoneal mesothelioma originates in the abdomen and as a result, symptoms often include abdominal pain, weight loss, nausea, and vomiting.
-In the event that there is a hernia present, fluid buildup may occur in the abdomen as well.
+Fluid buildup may occur in the abdomen as well as a result of the cancer.

 Asbestos exposure is considered the primary risk factor for the development of the cancer.
-Anyone previously exposed to asbestos displaying any of these symptoms should seek medical attention from a doctor who specializes in the treatment and diagnosis of mesothelioma and thoracic oncology.
+Anyone previously exposed to asbestos displaying any of these symptoms should seek medical attention from their doctor first, only to be referred to a doctor who specializes in the treatment of mesothelioma and thoracic oncology after receiving a positive diagnosis.

 How long does it take for mesothelioma symptoms to appear?